 - The net worth of the company

-- Secretarial Compliances and Regulatory compliances: Compliances pertaining to the RBI Regulations, The Companies Act 2013 compliances and such other applicable notifications issued by the RBI time to time.
+- Secretarial Compliances and Regulatory Compliances: Compliances pertaining to the RBI Regulations, The Companies Act 2013 compliances and such other applicable notifications issued by the RBI time to time.

 - Investments and borrowings: Borrowings from promoters and its investment, FDI, Overseas investments if any.

-- Legal Agreements: Such legal agreements executed by the NBFC which are of importance in legal, financial, management prospectus.
+- Legal Agreements: Such legal agreements executed by the NBFC which are of importance in legal, financial, and management prospectus.